kuhnza/thundr/README.md

 # Static site Boilerplate

-This static boiler plate should give you a running start in building a static website in a dynamic way with modern technologies.
+This static boilerplate should give you a running start in building a static website in a dynamic way with modern technologies.
 It features a build system that does the following:

 - Seperates content from markup (Markdown and Handlebars templates)
 - Enables the use of LESS (or SCSS)